PleiadesBUW/PleiadesUserDocumentation/gettingstarted/software.md

 ### Available Software
 Our centrally provided software installations are offered through [modules](../software/modules) (also see [hpc-wiki.info/hpc/Modules](https://hpc-wiki.info/hpc/Modules)).
-The `LMod` command `module` is used to make certain programs in a specific version available to your current shell.
+The LMod-command `module` is used to make certain programs in a specific version available to your current shell.

 You can load modules from the [EESSI Projects](https://www.eessi.io/) through `/cvmfs/software.eessi.io`, or local centrally provided modules located in `/beegfs/tools`.
 We recommend trying the EESSI approach first, as described in our [Software documentation](../software/modules).